dotnet236/data-engineering/README.markdown

 ## Contributing
-All contributions should be submitted in a pull request from your personal fork back this repository.
+All contributions should be submitted in a pull request from your personal fork back to this repository.

 Before submiting your pull request, please verify that running
 ```bash